Monopteros

-A monopteros (or monopteron) is also known as cyclostyle (from the Greek words for "circle" and "column").
-The adjectives are monopteral and cyclostylar.

-In Baroque and Classical architecture, a monopteros as a pavilion, often given a classical name such as a "muses' temple" is a popular garden feature in English and French gardens.
-The monopteros also occurs in German parks, as in the English Garden in Munich and in Hayns Park in Hamburg-Eppendorf.
-Many wells in parks and spa centres have the appearance of a monopteros.
-Many monopteroi have staffage structures like a porticus, placed in front of the monopteros.
+Monopteroi were popular garden features in English- and French-style gardens, often given classical names such as "muses' temple".
+Many wells in parks and spa centres are covered by a monopteros.
+Many monopteroi have staffage structures like a porticus placed in front of the monopteros.
 These also have only a decorative function, because they are not needed in order to provide an entrance to a temple that is open on all sides.

 Many monopteroi are described as rotundas due to their circular floor plan.
 The tholos also goes by that name.
-However, many monopteroi have square or polygonal plans, that would not be described as rotundas.
+However, many monopteroi have square or polygonal plans, and these would not be described as rotundas.
 An example is the Muses' Temple with the muse, Polyhymnia, in the grounds of Tiefurt House, that has a hexagonal floor plan.